Division of Hematology and Oncology

 Our care team uses state-of-the-art treatments and comprehensive supportive services to provide the best care possible for those suffering from hematologic disorders.
 Our attending physicians work closely with advanced nurse practitioners, and clinical and research nurses.
 You will have access to Lombardi’s social workers, nutritional counselors, pastoral care team, and palliative care team to provide for all aspects of your physical, mental, emotional and spiritual health.

 The clinical research mission of the Georgetown Lombardi Hematology Program is to develop new and better therapies for patients.
 We offer our patients a wide array of opportunities to participate in clinical research studies relating to hematologic disorders.
-Through the MedStar Health network, MedStar Lombardi/Georgetown University Hospitital, we are pleased to offer you access to our cutting-edge clinical trials.
+Georgetown Lombardi, in partnership with MedStar Health, offers access to cutting-edge clinical trials.